top of page

 The best new restaurants in Hong Kong winter 2026 - Ebauche marries French cuisine with Asian flavours

 Casual fine-dining restaurant Ebauche has opened in Causeway Bay.
 The name, ébauche, means ‘sketch’ and reflects Hong Kong-born chef Antonio Au’s aim to create a ‘personal sketch’ of French cuisine rather than a reinvention of Gallic dishes; a French 'core' but with an Asian flavour memory.
-The eight-course tasting menu is served with an optional six-glass wine pairing.
-The tasting begins with canapés, followed by a seafood course featuring items such as snow crab and scallops.
-Main-courses highlight dry-ageing and charcoal grilling, such as dry-aged duck breast, poached and charcoal grilled threadfin and charcoal-grilled wagyu.
-Following the pudding course, the menu concludes with a pear dessert perfumed with osmanthus oolong and vanilla and petits fours.
-Au’s Hong Kong credits include two-Michelin star Ecriture and he is joined in the kitchen by pastry chef Cyrus Yan.
+The eight-course tasting menu is served with an optional six-glass wine pairing; the tasting begins with canapés, followed by a seafood course featuring items such as snow crab and scallops.
+Main courses highlight dry-ageing and charcoal grilling, such as dry-aged duck breast, poached and charcoal grilled threadfin and charcoal-grilled wagyu.
+Then there's pud and the menu concludes with a pear dessert perfumed with osmanthus oolong and vanilla and petits fours.
+Au’s Hong Kong credits include two-Michelin star Ecriture.
+He is joined in the kitchen by award-winning pastry chef Cyrus Yan.

 Ebauche, 18/F, Aura on Pennington, No. 66 Jardine‘s Bazaar, Causeway Bay; 6492 8881.